JonLatane/jonline/README.md

 *Note: though you can [build](https://github.com/JonLatane/jonline/tree/main/backend#building-and-running-locally) and [deploy](https://github.com/JonLatane/jonline/tree/main/backend#deploying) the skeleton service documented here, Jonline is nowhere near fully implemented as documented here.*

 Jonline is an open-source server+client for maintaining a small, localized social network.
 A core goal is to make Jonline dogshit easy (🐕💩EZ) for anyone else to deploy to any Kubernetes provider of their choosing (and to fork and modify).
-Assuming you can get a few boring, standard, inexpensive prerequisites set, you should be able to clone this repo and have Jonline up and running in a matter of minutes.
+It's also (optimistically) simple and straightforward enough to serve as a starter for many projects, so long as they retain the [GPLv3 license Jonline is released under](https://github.com/JonLatane/jonline/blob/main/LICENSE.md).

-In terms of prerequisites, all you need is a Kubernetes (k8s) cluster with the names `jonline` and `jonline-postgres` available!
+All you need is a Kubernetes (k8s) cluster with the names `jonline` and `jonline-postgres` available to have your own backend up in minutes.
 Assuming `kubectl` works, you can just `make create_db_deployment && make create_deployment` and you should have the backend up and running!
-Optionally, Jonline will also integrate with a non-k8s PostgreSQL DB (so you can skip the `make create_db_deployment`).
+Optionally, Jonline will also integrate with an external PostgreSQL DB (so you can skip the `make create_db_deployment`).

 Why this goal for this project?
 See [Scaling Social Software via Federation](#scaling-social-software-via-federation).